GUIDe: Generative and Uncertainty-Informed Inverse Design for On-Demand Nonlinear Functional Responses: Introduction

 Another generally applied approach for inverse design is Bayesian optimization (BO)\cite{ZHANG2025102359, park2023multi, xue2020machine}, which utilizes a probabilistic surrogate, typically a Gaussian process, to approximate the objective and quantify uncertainty, and then uses an acquisition function to balance exploration and exploitation.
-One of the primary limitations of BO for on-demand inverse design is the necessity to acquire new data through expensive design evaluations (e.g., simulations, experiments, or human annotations) and retrain the surrogate model with newly acquired data in each iteration---this prevents fast design space exploration.
-While recent advances in in-context learning have employed pre-trained foundation models as surrogates---thereby eliminating the need for iterative retraining and substantially reducing the computational budget\cite{muller2023pfns4bo, yu2025git, rakotoarison2024context}---the overall design workflow still depends on sequential data acquisition, which remains time-consuming and resource-intensive.
-Moreover, when addressing different design tasks targeting distinct response behaviors, the process must be re-initialized with a newly sampled dataset tailored to each task, rendering high costs in the long term.
+Its key limitation for on-demand inverse design is the need to acquire new data through expensive evaluations (e.g., simulations, experiments, or human annotations) and retrain the surrogate each iteration---this prevents fast design space exploration.
+While recent advances in in-context learning employ pre-trained foundation models as surrogates\cite{muller2023pfns4bo, yu2025git, rakotoarison2024context}---thereby eliminating iterative retraining and substantially reducing the computational budget---the overall workflow still depends on sequential data acquisition, which remains time-consuming and resource-intensive.
+Moreover, for different design tasks targeting distinct response behaviors, the process must be re-initialized with a newly sampled dataset tailored to each task, incurring high long-term cost.

 More recently, data-driven approaches, particularly those leveraging deep learning, have emerged as compelling alternatives for inverse design: techniques such as tandem neural networks\cite{liu2018training, bastek2022inverting} and conditional generative models\cite{bastek2023inverse, ma2019probabilistic, trippe2022diffusion, wang2022ih, wang2024diffmat, yang2021deep, ma2022pushing, jiang2019free, seo2025physics}, which take target responses as input and generate corresponding designs via deep neural networks in a single shot, have shown strong potential in modeling intricate and highly-coupled relationships between design and response spaces.
 However, despite their promise, these methods often suffer from high data demands, a prolonged training process involving exhaustive hyperparameter tuning, and, most notably, facing challenges in modeling the ``\(\text{response} \mapsto \text{design}\)'' inverse mapping.